txtsd/ihavea.quest/posts/2022-11-30-status-update.md

 ### Catppuccin Color Scheme for Sublime Text

 After seeing a lot of my developer colleagues use and recommend [Catppuccin](https://catppuccin.com) over the past few months, I finally decided to see what the excitement was all about, and boy did I fall hard for it.
 I've been using [Adapta](https://github.com/adapta-project/adapta-gtk-theme)-like themes including [Arc](https://github.com/arc-design/arc-theme) since my X11 days on [Openbox](http://openbox.org).
-These are primarily GTK themes, so making the rest of my system look and feel like the theme required a lot of additional work like configuring `qt5ct` and `qt6ct` to use GTK styles, manually implementing colors for `.XResources` and `rxvt-unicode` which is the terminal I used at the time, and also for editors like [Sublime Text](https://www.sublimetext.com/), which can adaptively pull in a theme, but not a color scheme.
+These are primarily GTK themes, so making the rest of my system look and feel like the theme required a lot of additional work like configuring `qt5ct` and `qt6ct` to use GTK styles, manually implementing colors for `.XResources` and `rxvt-unicode` which is the terminal I used at the time, and also for editors like [Sublime Text](https://www.sublimetext.com/), which can dynamically pull in a theme, but not a color scheme.
 These themes also only support GTK2 and GTK3, but not GTK4.

 Catppuccin is a pastel theme that aims to be the middle ground between low and high contrast themes.
 It is an amazing community-driven effort that offers themes for a ridiculous number of applications, including but not limited to, Code Editors, System Applications, Shells, Websites, Games, Music Players, Browsers, Search Engines, Messengers, Note-taking Applications, and Terminals.
-There are approimately [160 repositories](https://github.com/orgs/catppuccin/repositories) for these under the Catppuccin GitHub organization at the time of writing this post.
+There are approximately [160 repositories](https://github.com/orgs/catppuccin/repositories) for these under the Catppuccin GitHub organization at the time of writing this post.

 I went down the rabbit hole of applying these themes to my <abbr title="Desktop Environment">DE</abbr> for a system-wide unified look and feel a week or so ago, and it has been absolutely amazing!

 The color scheme for Sublime Text kept throwing an error every time ST was started or when the configuration was reloaded, so I decided to give it a look and found a file that only existed to create the color scheme files.
-It wasn't an actualy part of the color scheme for ST. I submitted a [pull request](https://github.com/catppuccin/sublime-text/pull/8) to have that file removed, so everyone else using the color scheme can benefit from it too.
+It wasn't an actually part of the color scheme for ST. I submitted a [pull request](https://github.com/catppuccin/sublime-text/pull/8) to have that file removed, so everyone else using the color scheme can benefit from it too.

 ### PyLNP